-A 1998 Christmas bird count (CBC) identified 174 species of birds, the highest species total for an inland count in the 100-year history of the annual CBC.
-Bird diversity is extraordinary in this area, and the bird list, which continues to grow, now includes more than 348 species.
-Other wildlife include alligators, turtles, otters and bobcats.
+A 1998 Christmas Bird Count (CBC), a one-day count performed annually during the holiday season, identified 174 species of birds, the highest species total for an inland count in the 115-year history of the CBC.
+Bird diversity is extraordinary in this area, and the bird list continues to grow.
+That list, as of late 2014, includes 362 species, 16 of which are exotics.
+Other wildlife include alligators, turtles, otters, bobcats and coyotes.

 - Hiking, bicycling, horseback riding and wildlife viewing are allowed at Clay Island. more info

 - Group tours for environmental education are available on the restoration project area by appointment.

 - Boating and canoeing opportunities are available on Lake Apopka; however, there are no launches located on the property.